 A person can exhibit various stages of psychosis and can require mild sedation while detoxing from heavy alcohol use.
 Also, there is other medical monitoring needed.
 Is the person’s liver and kidneys functioning correctly or damaged by alcohol to the point of non-function?
 The person’s blood pressure might be too high or too low and need surveillance.
 All these factors must be taken into account when dealing with the withdrawal of severe alcohol abuse.

 Most polydrug users require medical detox.
-When a person abuses street drugs or mixes alcohol with prescription medication, medically supervised detox is mandatory in many cases.
+When a person abuses different street drugs mixed with alcohol or combines alcohol with prescription medication and other drugs, medically supervised detox is mandatory in many cases.

 For example, a person taking Xanax as directed but misusing any recreational drugs like Percocet may need this service.
 Generally, street drugs are easier to withdraw from than synthetic prescribed drugs.

 In some instances, people wanting to come off methadone will experience many unpleasant side effects.
 It does require, by all means, medically supervised detox to wean the person off slowly.